$\Gamma$-structures and symmetric spaces: Introduction

-where $s_x$ denotes the \emph{geodesic symmetry} of $P$ at the point $x\in P,$ that is the involutive isometry of $P$ that fixes $x$ and that reverses the direction of all geodesics emanating from $x.$ In Section \ref{SEC: can prod sym space} we investigate in which cases the canonical product $\Theta$ of a compact oriented symmetric space $P$ is a $\Gamma$-structure.
-This leads to a proof of the following conclusive result.
+where $s_x$ denotes the \emph{geodesic symmetry} of $P$ at the point $x\in P,$ that is the involutive isometry of $P$ that fixes $x$ and that reverses the direction of all geodesics emanating from $x.$ In Section \ref{SEC: can prod sym space} we prove:

-\begin{thm} Let $P$ be a compact symmetric space and let $G$ be the identity component of its isometry group.
-Assume that the isotropy subgroup $K\subset G$ of a base point in $P$ is connected.
-Then the following assertions are equivalent: \begin{itemize} \item $H^*(P;\Q)$ is a free algebra. \item The canonical product on $P$ is a $\Gamma$-structure. \end{itemize} \end{thm}
+\begin{thm} Let $P$ be a compact symmetric space with transvection group $\LieG,$ that is $\LieG$ is the connected closed subgroup of the isometry group of $P$ generated by products of two geodesic symmetries of $P.$ Assume that the isotropy subgroup $\LieH < \LieG$ of a base point in $P$ within $\LieG$ is connected.
+Then the following assertions are equivalent: \begin{itemize} \item $H^*(P;\Q)$ is a free algebra. \item The canonical product $\Theta$ of $P$ is a $\Gamma$-structure. \end{itemize} \end{thm}

+We use the assumption that $\LieH$ is connected in Lemma \ref{LEM: cohomologies iso}, but we do not know whether there is any example of an oriented compact symmetric space whose isotropy groups within its transvection group are not connected and whose rational cohomology is a free algebra.
+Notice however that Lemma 17 and therefore Theorem 3 still hold true, if one assumes that our compact symmetric space P can be written as a quotient of a connected Lie group by a closed connected subgroup, or, in fact, that it is just a nilpotent topological space.